camatcode/basenji/README.md

 ### Features

-* ✅ Read CBZ, CBR, CBT and CB7 comic book formats
+* ✅ Supports CBZ, CBR, CBT and CB7 comic book formats
 * ✅ Automatically optimizes pages to reduce bloat
 * 🚧 Rest is in development